Eslzzyl/Eslzzyl/README.md

 ## Introduction
 I’m a Chinese CS (Computer Science) student in HFUT (HeFei University of Technology).
-I hope to do research in the field of computer systems in the future.
 I would probably pursue a master's degree in HFUT, with a focus on low-level computer vision or deep-learning-driven image processing.

-Here are some of my current interests:
-- The Rust programming language
-- RISC-V ISA
-- LaTeX

 I'm also an otaku who is involved in all areas of ACGN, especially in the area of Animation, Comic and (Gal)Game.
 You can find more info at [here](https://zh.moegirl.org.cn/User:Eslzzyl).